SoftUni-Internal/interactive-content/EN/04-For-Loop/06-Infinite-Loops.md

 [slide]
 # Infinite Loops

-Repeating a block of code an infinite number of times:
+Infinite loops can **repeat a block of code an unlimited number of times.**

+Usage in Programming:

+* They are widely used in game development for drawing the game environment.

+* For drawing animations.

+* In web servers, as they run permanently.

 ```js
 for ( ; ; ) {
   console.log("Hello World");
 }
 // You can skip the initialization, condition and the increment
 ```

-# Usage in Programming
-Widely used in game development for drawing the game environment

-Used for drawing animations

-Web servers run infinitely until said to stop
 [/slide]